 - CD- and DVD-ROMs

 - online or digital publications

 The Library and Archives of Canada Act is a federal statute of Canada that legally empowers LAC to collect and preserve the nation’s published heritage.

-The Legal Deposit of Publications Regulations define the classes of publications which publishers are required to send to LAC for deposit and those which are not required unless requested in writing by the Librarian and Archivist of Canada.
+The Legal Deposit of Publications Regulations defines the classes of publications that publishers are required to send to LAC for deposit and those which are not required unless requested in writing by the Librarian and Archivist of Canada.